Junkdnalab/hgg_2022/homework/hw3.md

 ***
 ### Question #6
-What fraction of the GWAS SNPs are lie in either enhancers or promoters in the hESC data we have?
+What fraction of the GWAS SNPs lie in either enhancers or promoters in the hESC data we have?

 ***
 ### Question #7